mkrahelski/developing-software-intro-final/README.md

-# Focus College ACSD Assignment 4
+# Focus College ACSD Final

 This respository is intended for the use of Focus College Students enrolled in the Advanced Certificate of Software Development located in Kelowna, BC and Surrey, BC.